 For example, you may have been recommended to hold your personal residence in a revocable trust.

-- The Trustee is in administers the trust; and
+- The Trustee administers the trust; and

 - The Beneficiary will receive the trust property